pydipati/shape/README.md

 Assumptions/Notes:
 =================
-1. Though intial requirements are related to triangle, it is assumed to expand to triangle, ellipse..etc
+1. Though intial requirements were related to triangle, it was designed in such a way that it could be expanded to triangle, ellipse..etc

 2. Abstract Factory pattern has been used

-3. Though getArea(), getCircumference() methods are mentioned, but not implemented
+3. Though getArea(), getCircumference() methods were mentioned, but not implemented

 4. Empty packages related to ellipse, rectange are created, but left empty for future expansion